 Tracking actual worked hours is an essential process in every restaurant.

 It’s a legal requirement in many countries for starters.
 But of course, there's a whole host of other reasons too, such as more accurate payroll and greater transparency over labour costs.

 Mechanical time clocks have been around since the late 1800s.
 Employees would insert a cardboard timecard into a bulky machine, which stamped it with the date and time.

 Technology has moved on since then.

 On-site time clocks still very much exist, though they’re more likely to be electronic or biometric than mechanical.

 But another increasingly popular type of time clock is app-based.
 This enables employees to clock in and out, and record breaks, right on their phones.

-Some mobile time clocks come as standalone apps.
-Others, like tamigo Touch, are just one of the features included in an all-in-one workforce management app.
+Some mobile time clocks come as standalone staff check-in apps.
+Others, like tamigo Touch, are just one of the features included in an all-in-one workforce management solution.
 In these cases, the time clock is fully integrated with time and attendance and payroll tools, meaning there’s one seamless flow of information.

 If you're thinking about adopting time clocks in your restaurant, here's why an app should be top of your list.

 Restaurant managers pursued their careers because they love food and the buzz of creating a wonderful dining experience.
 They didn’t do it to sit in the back office for hours on end.

-Mobile time clocks like tamigo’s reduce their administrative workload.
+Mobile restaurant time clocks like tamigo’s reduce their administrative workload.

 No more manually filling in spreadsheets with employees’ worked hours.
 Instead, those records are automatically fed from the time clock into timesheets.